-Sallie trained in London as a nurse and then as a midwife.
+Sallie is the Chair of Trustees, and she trained in London as a nurse and then as a midwife.
 She specialised in primary care training as a nurse practitioner.
 Having taken early retirement she has worked in disaster zones around the world as a ShelterBox Response Team volunteer.
 In her spare team she is a devoted grandmother.

-Noreen has been a nurse for many years.
-She also trained as a midwife and continues to work as a Practice nurse in Exeter.
-In her spare time she makes beautiful jewellery and she was an aspiring amateur thespian and still loves theatre.
+Noreen was a nurse for many years and she also trained as a midwife.
+She has recently retired and in her spare time she makes beautiful jewellery and enjoys the theatre having been an aspiring amateur thespian.
 She has two grandchildren so far.

-Gilly works in Exeter and runs her own video production company.
-She was inspired to get involved with the charity after learning about the huge impact that the charity’s efforts have on the Buburi community.
-She became a Trustee in 2018 and now has no spare time!
+Gilly has been in business for many years and runs her own video production company.
+She was inspired to get involved with the charity after learning about the huge direct impact that the charity’s efforts have on the local communities in Western Kenya.